Avvrik/Parasol-Tarot/README.md

 4. **Set up Supabase database:**
    - Create a new Supabase project
    - Run the SQL from `supabase/schema.sql` in the SQL Editor
-   - This creates the `outfits` table with proper indexes and policies
+   - This creates the `twitter_handles` table with proper indexes and policies

 5. **Run the development server:**
    ```bash